 - Know your audience.
 Who are you addressing, what are their expectations, and what information do you want to provide them?

-- Organize your thoughts and ideas for clear communication and concise summary.
+- Organize your thoughts and ideas for clear communication and a concise summary.

 - Focus on both details and the final result.
 Your reader might need to know each step and where the steps lead.